+Prof. Serv. l otal

+Approval Project

+Requested Cost

-Prof. Serv.
-Approval Requested Total Project Cost Health Sciences Faculty Office and Optometry Clinic Building \$0.6M \$28.0M
+Health Sciences Faculty Office and Optometry Clinic Building \$0.6M \$28.0M university funds auxiliary funds

 NOW THEREFORE

 BE IT RESOLVED, That the Wexner Medical Center Board hereby approves and proposes that the professional services contracts for the project listed above be recommended to the University Board of Trustees for approval; and